-As of June 30, 2022, the District's governmental funds reported a combined fund balance of \$3,972,250 an increase of \$1,361,681 from the prior year amount \$2,610,569.
+As of June 30, 2023, the District's governmental funds reported a combined fund balance of \$3,598,461 a decrease of \$373,788 from the prior year amount \$3,972,250.
 (See Table A-6.)
 A capital projects fund was created for the bond funds acquired for the current ESCO project which is anticipated to be completed prior to June 30, 2023 depleting the capital projects fund.
-There was a increase overall.
+There was a decrease overall.
 The increase in the general fund is primarily due to the increase in state subsidy and in federal grants.
 The other factors are specific to two funds: